-Monroe Power Plant has 1 groundwater monitoring wells, 1 of which have been polluted above federal advisory levels based on samples collected between June 03, 2010 and December 03, 2013.
-Groundwater at this site contains unsafe levels of sulfate, arsenic and selenium.Site description
+Monroe Power Plant has 8 groundwater monitoring wells, 8 of which have been polluted above federal advisory levels based on samples collected between June 03, 2010 and September 19, 2017.
+Groundwater at this site contains unsafe levels of sulfate, lithium, arsenic and selenium.Site description